fls-bioinformatics-core/auto_process_ngs/docs/source/problems.rst

 .. _problem-no-adapter-trimming:

-Turning or tuning off adapter trimming and masking
+Tuning or turning off adapter trimming and masking
 **************************************************

 .. note::